mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/release-notes/2.2.0/index.md

 [button color="purple" href="https://support.d2iq.com/hc/en-us/articles/4409215222932-Product-Downloads"]Download DKP[/button]

-**Note:** In DKP 2.2, the Konvoy and Kommander binaries have been merged into a single binary.
+**Note:** In DKP 2.2, the Konvoy and Kommander binaries have been merged into a single binary, which you can find by selecting the DKP button above.

 [Download](../../download/) and [install](../../install/) the latest version to get started.